steven2358/kafbox/README.md

 A Matlab benchmarking toolbox for kernel adaptive filtering.

-The KAFBOX contains implementations of all major kernel adaptive filtering algorithms, and tools to compare their performance.
+The KAFBOX contains implementations of all major kernel adaptive filtering algorithms and tools to compare their performance.

 Author: Steven Van Vaerenbergh
 Contact: steven at gtas dot dicom dot unican dot es